jafoobari/flask-spotify-discosaver/README.md

 $ flask run
 ```

-If you need to update database models:
+If you need to update database models from the newest migration:
 ```
 $ flask db upgrade
 ```

 To get a specific remote branch for local development:
 ```